 2012 development by articulating management co-ordination between the land sector and other productive sectors in the economy; and (2) enhancing the contribution of the land sector to the social and economic development of the country.
-The National The Ministry of Gender labour and Social Development is in the process of developing Children Policy the National Children Policy to replace the existing National Policy on Orphans and Other Vulnerable Children in Uganda.
-Once this policy is in place, actions that support the realization of its overarching objectives need to be developed and implemented to ensure that children are protected from all forms of abuse and that the project complements the improvement of the quality of lives of children in a comprehensive manner National The goal of the policy is to ensure a harmonized and coordinated approach towards a Climate Change climate-resilient and low-carbon development path for sustainable development in Policy, 2012 Uganda.
-The overarching objective of the policy is to ensure that all stakeholders address climate change impacts and their causes through appropriate measures, while promoting sustainable development and a green economy The goal of this policy is to provide guidance on development and management of the National water water resources of Uganda in an integrated and sustainable manner, so as to secure and policy 1999 provide water of adequate quantity and quality for all social and economic needs, with full participation of all stakeholders and mindful of the needs of future generations National Health The policy aims at promoting people's health to enhance socio-economic Development.
-Policy, 2010 The national policy on health is guided by; primary health care, decentralization, evidence-based and forward looking strategy, Gender-sensitive and responsive health care, Pro-poor and sustainability and Partnerships.
-Uganda Forestry The policy aims at maintaining a sufficiently forested, ecologically stable and Policy, 2001 economically prosperous Uganda.
+The National Children Policy The Ministry of Gender labour and Social Development is in the process of developing the National Children Policy to replace the existing National Policy on Orphans and Other Vulnerable Children in Uganda.
+Once this policy is in place, actions that support the realization of its overarching objectives need to be developed and implemented to ensure that children are protected from all forms of abuse and that the project complements the improvement of the quality of lives of children in a comprehensive manner National Climate Change Policy, 2012 The goal of the policy is to ensure a harmonized and coordinated approach towards a climate-resilient and low-carbon development path for sustainable development in Uganda.
+The overarching objective of the policy is to ensure that all stakeholders address climate change impacts and their causes through appropriate measures, while promoting sustainable development and a green economy National water policy 1999 The goal of this policy is to provide guidance on development and management of the water resources of Uganda in an integrated and sustainable manner, so as to secure and provide water of adequate quantity and quality for all social and economic needs, with full participation of all stakeholders and mindful of the needs of future generations National Health Policy, 2010 The policy aims at promoting people's health to enhance socio-economic Development.
+The national policy on health is guided by; primary health care, decentralization, evidence-based and forward looking strategy, Gender-sensitive and responsive health care, Pro-poor and sustainability and Partnerships.
+Uganda Forestry Policy, 2001 The policy aims at maintaining a sufficiently forested, ecologically stable and economically prosperous Uganda.
 Maintaining forest cover will help to conserve biodiversity and provide vital ecological services, such as soil and water protection.
-The government is fostering a common interest in all its developments and a sense of inclusion across all groups and localities by addressing the ways that forestry can benefit people throughout Uganda, HIV/AIDS The goal of the national HIV policy is to provide a framework for prevention of further Policy 1002 spread of HIV and mitigation of the socio aconomic impact of HIV/AIDS within the 1 Oncy, 1772 world of work in Liganda.
-It sets out 6 guiding principles that are simed at achieving this goal and these are: non discrimination, confidentiality, LIW testing, involvement of uns goar and these are; non-discrimination, confidentiality, Hiv testing, involvement of people nying with the disease, Promotion of Prevention, Treatment, Care and Support
+The government is fostering a common interest in all its developments and a sense of inclusion across all groups and localities by addressing the ways that forestry can benefit people throughout Uganda, HIV/AIDS Policy, 1992 The goal of the national HIV policy is to provide a framework for prevention of further spread of HIV and mitigation of the socio-economic impact of HIV/AIDS within the world of work in Uganda.
+It sets out 6 guiding principles that are aimed at achieving this goal and these are; non-discrimination, confidentiality, HIV testing, involvement of people living with the disease, Promotion of Prevention, Treatment, Care and Support